Curriculum for Teachers

 Poppin’ and Rockin’

-- 5-PS1-1: Develop a model to describe that matter is made of particles too small to be seen.
+When you mix Pop Rocks with soda, is it a chemical or physical change?- 5-PS1-1: Develop a model to describe that matter is made of particles too small to be seen.

 - 5-PS1-2: Measure and graph quantities to provide evidence that regardless of the type of change that occurs when heating, cooling or mixing substances, the total weight of matter is conserved.